MPES project management in the healthcare environment

 - Introduction to health risk assessment methodology

-Written test and continuous assessment
+Written exam and continuous assessment

 - Sampling techniques